FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/User to Schematic Converter.rst

    will update some layers if the grid element size or project domain is updated.

 2. Click the
-   Convert User Layers to Schematic Layers icon.
+   Convert User Layers to Schematic Layers button.

 3. Choose the
    layers to be updated.